For those who are single, dateless and stressing about it. Take a moment to consider…

 …That instead of getting upset about why they don’t want to be with you, you could decide that it means you probably wouldn’t want to be with them?

 This may all sound a bit selfish.
 But, in fact, it’s called having strong boundaries and high self-esteem.
 Only making time for people who make time for you.
 Only being interested in dating people who are interested in dating you.
 Worrying about what will make you happy instead of what will make someone else happy.
 Looking for a person who meets your needs instead of trying to always meet theirs.
-Changing yourself to become who you want to be, not what you think others wants you to be.
+Changing yourself to become who you want to be, not what you think others want you to be.

 Maybe you’re thinking you don’t have enough experience or that you’re not cool enough or you’re not good-looking enough to decide if someone else is good enough for you.